nmorel/gwt-jackson/README.md

 gwt-jackson [![Build Status](https://nmorel.ci.cloudbees.com/buildStatus/icon?job=gwt-jackson)](https://nmorel.ci.cloudbees.com/job/gwt-jackson/)
 =====
-gwt-jackson is a [GWT](http://www.gwtproject.org/) JSON serializer/deserializer mechanism based on [Jackson 2.x annotations](https://github.com/FasterXML/jackson-annotations).
+gwt-jackson is a JSON parser for [GWT](http://www.gwtproject.org/).
+It uses [Jackson 2.x annotations](https://github.com/FasterXML/jackson-annotations) to customize the serialization/deserialization process.

+Most of the [Jackson 2.x annotations](https://github.com/FasterXML/jackson-annotations) are supported.
+You can find an up-to-date list [here](https://github.com/nmorel/gwt-jackson/wiki/Jackson-annotations-support).
+You can also find a lot of use cases in the [tests](gwt-jackson/src/test/java/com/github/nmorel/gwtjackson).

 Jackson 1.x annotations (`org.codehaus.jackson.*`) are not supported.

-Lots of annotation are already supported, you can find many use cases in the [tests](gwt-jackson/src/test/java/com/github/nmorel/gwtjackson).

 Check the [wiki](https://github.com/nmorel/gwt-jackson/wiki) for more informations.